ElucidSolutions/fpt/modules/presentation/Readme.md

 The Blank Step Class
 --------------------

 The <code>presentation_BlankStep</code> class is the simplest step class.
-It simply represents those steps in which a region of a screenshot is highlighted and some text is displayed.
+It simply represents those steps in which a region of their screenshot is highlighted and some text is displayed.

 ```javascript
 /*